-Allergies must undergo assessment before any catheter-based intervention to treat and sedate the patient throughout the procedure.
-Patients often will report adverse reactions to many of the medications used for moderate conscious sedation (i.e., fentanyl) as well as to medications administered post procedure (i.e., statins, angiotensin-converting enzyme inhibitors, etc.).
+Allergies must undergo an assessment before any catheter-based intervention to treat and sedate the patient throughout the procedure.
+Patients often will report adverse reactions to many of the medications used for moderate conscious sedation (i.e., fentanyl) as well as to medications administered post-procedure (i.e., statins, angiotensin-converting enzyme inhibitors, etc.).
 Additionally, many patients report adverse reactions, allergies, or anaphylaxis to the iodinated contrast used for angiography.
 Thus, a thorough and detailed history and physical is mandatory prior to any cardiac catheter-based procedure.

 To understand what pre-procedure evaluations are needed, one must understand what a cardiac catheterization procedure entails and what complications can arise from the procedure itself as well as a patient with an acute coronary syndrome.
 The procedure itself entails gaining vascular access and cannulation of the coronary arterial tree.
 Large doses of anticoagulant medications as well as antiplatelet medications will be administered, significantly increasing the bleeding risk of the procedure.
 Additionally, iodinated contrast is used for imaging in angiographic procedures, most of which, are consider nephrotoxic.
-Other patients can present with a large anterior myocardial infarction or right ventricular infarction can often present in cardiogenic shock or advanced atrioventricular heart block.
+Other patients can present with a large anterior myocardial infarction or right ventricular infarction that can often present in cardiogenic shock or advanced atrioventricular heart block.
 A thorough peri-procedural evaluation is vital before sending a patient for cardiac catheterization.

 12 Lead Electrocardiogram (ECG):